 The main features of pseudohallucinations:

-- Direction inward.
-They are generated by subjective perception, and therefore they are not perceived as real objects of the external world.
+- Inward orientation.
+Subjective perception generates, so they are not perceived as actual objects of the external world.

 - Significance.
-They are experienced much more strongly than true hallucinations because they are meaningful images.
+They are experienced much more strongly than true hallucinations because they represent meaningful images.

 - Artificiality.
-The patient has no power over them, therefore, he believes that they are inspired from the outside, introduced into his head by aliens, wizards, etc.
+The patient does not have control over them, so they believe they are caused by aliens, wizards, etc.

-Often there are visual and auditory pseudohallucinations.
-An example is the following clinical case.
-It seemed to a man with schizophrenia that a gun was flying in his head, which was about to go off under the influence of external forces.
-He believed that they wanted to enslave him and threatened him to pull the trigger with the remote control.
+Visual and auditory pseudohallucinations are common.
+The following clinical case can be cited as an example.
+A man with schizophrenia thought he had a gun flying around in his head that was about to go off under the influence of external forces.
+He believed he was about to be enslaved and threatened to pull the trigger by remote control.

-Due to the fact that the patient is aware of the unreality of the image or voice, he rarely goes to the doctor with a similar problem, which leads to the progression of the pathology.
+Because the patient is aware of the unreality of the image or voice, he rarely goes to the doctor with such a problem, leading to the pathology’s progression.

-With auditory pseudohallucinations, an unusual arrangement of sounds is noted.
-So, the patient can hear someone talking in his stomach.
-At the same time, he distinguishes between echoes or echoes.
-Voices can talk or give orders.
-Often there is a symptom of Cannabich-Liesner, when the patient has hailed strangers in his head, addressing him in a diminutive form.
+In auditory pseudohallucinations, an unusual arrangement of sounds is noted.
+For example, the patient may hear someone talking in his stomach.
+At the same time, he distinguishes echoes or echoes.
+The voices may be talking over or giving orders.
+Cannabis-Liozner syndrome is often observed when strangers call out in a small, endearing voice in the patient’s head.

-- Motor speech – the patient is forced to say something.
+- Speech-motor – the patient is forced to say something.

-According to the stories of patients, pseudo-hallucinations resemble memories, however, if the latter arise consciously, then the former is arbitrary and chaotic.
+According to the patients, pseudohallucinations resemble memories; however, while the latter occurs consciously, the former is arbitrary and chaotic.

-Distinguishing pseudohallucinations from true hallucinations in schizophrenia is not easy.
+It is not easy to distinguish between pseudohallucinations and true hallucinations in schizophrenia.
 The patient may believe in the existence of both.
-However, false visions are not identified with real objects, while with hallucinations a person, if he sees devils or aliens, then believes that they are really present in the world around him.
+However, false visions are not identified with natural objects.
+In contrast, in hallucinations, people who see devils or aliens believe they are present in the world around them.

 There are other differences as well.
-Pseudo-hallucinations usually appear in the morning, while true hallucinations can accompany a person around the clock.
-False images do not have a clear outline or localization, and real hallucinations appear as specific objects that have a spatial orientation.
+Pseudohallucinations usually appear in the morning, while true ones can accompany a person around the clock.
+False images have no clear outlines or localization, while true hallucinations appear in the form of specific objects with spatial orientation.

-Also, these symptoms can be differentiated by the behavior of the patient.
-With pseudohallucinations, he is usually depressed and apathetic, and with true hallucinations, he is excited and aggressive.
+The behaviour of the patient can also differentiate these symptoms.
+In pseudohallucinations, he is usually depressed and apathetic, while in true hallucinations, he is excited and aggressive.

 When do hallucinations occur?

 One of the problems with this symptom is that people are afraid to talk about it.
-Often they understand that something is wrong with them, but they do not dare to admit it to others, because they do not want to be known as schizophrenics.
-However, hallucinations are not such a specific symptom.
+They often realize something is wrong with them but hesitate to admit it to others because they don’t want to be labelled schizophrenic.
+However, hallucinations are not such a specific sign.